 - Mix until batter is fluffy but be careful not to over mix.

 - Beat egg whites until foamy and thick.

-- Fold egg whites into batter and mix until incorporated.
+- Very gently fold egg whites into batter and mix JUST until incorporated.

 - Pour batter into prepared pans and spread into even layers.